ethersphere/ethswarm-nextjs/README.md

 ## Icons (development)

-Icons are in the `./icons/svg` folder, optimized and stripped of the width and height values.
+Icons are in the `./icons/svg` folder, optimised and stripped of the width and height values.

 Create components from the icons by running: